spattisson/zaproxy/FAQremote.md

 You will also need to set or disable the API key - see the FAQ: [Why is an API key required by default?](FAQapikey)

+If you still have problems connecting then look in the `zap.log` file for any error messages as per the FAQ: [Somethings not working - what should I do?](FAQhelp)

 ---

 [Back to the FAQ](FAQtoplevel)